 Submitting to a Joint Panel

-Persons submitting to one of these panels should send their submissions directly to the panel organizer(s) by 15 November.
+Persons submitting to one of these panels should send an email submission to the ACCUTE office, email@example.com, by 15 November.
 Submitters are required to follow ACCUTE’s proposal guidelines for submissions (as described in the final bullet point, above).

 Please note that anyone presenting a paper in a joint panel must be a member of one or both of ACCUTE or the partner organization.
 To join ACCUTE, click here.